Have a citation? Check our holdings in the box above

 Finding and Using Images

 Working with images resources, whether digital or in print, has much in common with text-based research, but with some key differences.
 This guide serves as an introduction to finding and using images, and to citation and copyright concerns.
 For more information on image research and use in any subject area, contact a subject librarian.
+You might also check out the Primary Sources research guide for more sources that contain images.

 If you find a catalog record or citation for an image that Amherst does not have access to, contact a subject librarian to see how you might get a copy of the image.